stelzinga/MF/MGT_80.Tools.md

 Performance Result >  1  ==>  Exceed expectations
 Performance Result = -1  ==>  Below expectations
 Performance Result < -1  ==>  Far below expectations

-Structurally, the higher the Corporate Title the higher the Target Rating and the harder it becomes to outperform.
-The rarely used rating of 6 is applicable only when Managing Directors succeed in delivering more than reasonably can be expected.

 ### Performance Context
 Different companies have various manners of grouping Staff's Objectives.
 Often the following groupings are used: